slarmoo/.github/profile/reactPortNotes.md

     </main>
   );
   ```
-- useEffect to get the scores from Back end
+- useEffect to get the scores from backend
   ```js
   React.useEffect(() => {
     fetch('/api/scores')